Serjeant 611381 Richard Preece

 As Richard's Soldier's Papers did not survive, we cannot be sure which of these battles he fought in.
 It is likely he was wounded at some stage, and was not sufficiently fit for front line duty on his recovery.
 He was transferred to the 14th Company, Labour Corps, which was a Prisoner of War Company, guarding prisoners of war.
 In late 1918 they were in the Conches-en-Ouche area, about 35 miles south of Rouen.
 The German prisoners here were engaged in forestry work under the control of the Canadian Forestry Corps.

-As Richard is recorded as having 'died' it is possible that he was a victim of the 1918 influenza pandemic.
+Richard's Pension Card records that he died from "influenza contracted whilst on Active Service", another victim of the 1918 influenza pandemic.
 He died in the 'Detention Hospital' at Conches, and is buried at Conches-en-Ouche Communal Cemetery.

 Newspaper Cuttings